-Are there any risks for my baby?
+What are the risks for my baby?

 Most women with diabetes have healthy babies however, the chance of a problems with the baby and/or birth are increased compared to women without diabetes.
 Good control of your diabetes can help to reduce this chance.